Kootenays: Economy

 The region has a large network of outdoor activity operators, with the biggest facilities including lift, cat and heli-skiing.
 This includes some of the oldest resorts in North America such as Red Mountain, and largest Revelstoke Mountain.
 The highway that connects them all has been named the powder highway.

 With the emergence of fibre internet, digital nomads and technology developers are now a growing part of the economy.
 Several coworking and innovation centres have sprouted including Kootenay Lake Innovation Centre.

 A number of Community Radio stations exist in the region, most notably CJLY-FM in Nelson, CIDO-FM in Creston and Stoke FM in Revelstoke.
 These stations usually operate either as Cooperatives or as non-profit Societies.
+Since 2001, The Kootenay Mountain Culture has brought the bioregion together under one magazine.
+It covers a range of topics including outdoor adventure, environmental issues, arts and culture, local events, and profiles of people living in the region.